Backup

 By default, this command runs the pg_dump utility and creates a dump in the dumps_directory (with a name including the current date and time).
 Option -o/--output DIRECTORY may alternatively be used to specify another output directory.

-The dumps_directory can be adjusted in the site settings (see Settings):
+The dumps_directory and dump_commands can be adjusted in the site settings (see Settings):

 /etc/pglift/settings.yaml